b4shnhawx/DFIR4win/README.md

 I have tried to optimise, add the function to collect the hives and traded the code.

 ## USAGE
-This script is capable of automating the collection of much of the data needed to analyse activity on a Windows machine.
+This script is capable of automating the collection of much of the data needed to analyse activity on a Windows machine and compress it in a ZIP file.
 - Relevant info of the host
 - Event logs
 - Registry Hives (for more info see [Microsoft documentation](https://learn.microsoft.com/en-us/windows/win32/sysinfo/registry-hives))